AI, progress & app workflow

 Orena entity facts; Orena AI analysis guide

-The reader wants practical context about "Why weekly progress notes should support routine choice, not self-critique" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Routine choice: weekly progress notes" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step